d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

     # Declare a layer with model parameters.
 Here, we declare two fully
     # connected layers
     def __init__(self):
-        # Call the constructor of the MLP parent class Block to perform the
+        # Call the constructor of the `MLP` parent class `Block` to perform
-        # necessary initialization.
-In this way, other function parameters can
+        # the necessary initialization.
+In this way, other function arguments
-        # also be specified when constructing an instance, such as the model
+        # can also be specified during class instantiation, such as the model
-        # parameter, params, described in the following sections
+        # parameters, `params` (to be described later)
         super().__init__()
         # Hidden layer
         self.hidden = tf.keras.layers.Dense(units=256, activation=tf.nn.relu)
         self.out = tf.keras.layers.Dense(units=10)  # Output layer

-    # Define the forward computation of the model, that is, how to return the
+    # Define the forward propagation of the model, that is, how to return the
     # required model output based on the input `x`
     def call(self, x):
         return self.out(self.hidden((x)))
 ```

-To begin, let us focus on the forward method.
+Let us first focus on the forward propagation function.
-Note that it takes `x` as input,
+Note that it takes `x` as the input,
-calculates the hidden representation (`self.hidden(x)`) with the activation function applied,
+calculates the hidden representation
+with the activation function applied,
-and outputs its logits (`self.out( ... )`).
+and outputs its logits.
-In this MLP implementation,
+In this `MLP` implementation,
 both layers are instance variables.
 To see why this is reasonable, imagine
 instantiating two MLPs, `net1` and `net2`,